Tes3awy/Netmiko-Examples/netmiko/README.md

 ## Example 4-2

-> Same as example 4 using Context Manager for xlsxwriter.
+> Same as example 4 using Context Manager for xlsxwriter (and another method to insert data into sheet cells)

 ## Example 4-3